ALASKA 7 DAYS + Extensions

 • Why visit ?
 Kenai Fjords offers some of the best whale watching opportunities in Alaska.

-• Whales can be seen in the area year-round, but the best time for whale watching is March – October.
+• The best time for whale watching is March – October.

 • Visit Exit Glacier.
 It is a glacier in the Kenai Mountains and is the only part of the park which is accessible by road.

-• You can park you car at the Exit Glacier Nature Center.
-The Glacier Overlook trail begins here.
+• You can park at the Exit Glacier Nature Center, where the Glacier Overlook trail starts.

 • Directions: Turn on to Herman Leirer Road (commonly called "Exit Glacier Road") off the Seward Hwy- AK-9.
 Drive 8.6 miles.
 The road will end at the parking lot for the Nature Center.